 I invite you to share in the experience of artistic exploration by being a co-creator with me, through panels you can actually move, environments to walk through and immerse yourself in, tactile, touchable pieces, textural works that visually stimulate, and cell phone sound symphonies that encourage social interconnectivity.

-Impactful experiences as a child that include deafness and celebrating getting out of the hospital when my parents took me to Disneyland, the beauty and affect of human behavior on nature, and a quest to instigate human interaction through sight/touch/sound, are all catalysts for subject matter that create a hyper-Utopian experience for myself and viewers.
+Impactful experiences as a child that include deafness and celebrating getting out of the hospital with a trip to Disneyland, the beauty and effect of human behavior on nature, and a quest to instigate human interaction through sight/touch/sound create a hyper-Utopian, enveloping experience for myself and viewers.

 Rich published her first children's book in 2015, comprised of 26 hand made dioramas and matching tongue twister type pages.
 View and order it at: www.animalalphabettravelingtwisters.com